 True Fast Outreach Ministry – A religious organization.
 They run a food pantry, clothing closet, offer bus passes, and computer workshops.
 Other assistance includes work attire from Dress for Success, transitional housing, and funds for the homeless, including referrals to security deposit and rent programs.
 Other help is available too.
 Address is 638 6th Street, West Palm Beach, Florida 33401.
 Call (561) 594-5689.

 Short term and low income housing programs are available across Palm Beach County.
 While some of the resources focus on assisting families that are facing imminent eviction/homelessness, others are available for people who are currently homeless.
 When using these program, clients can also get help in finding a job, receive free meals, and gain time for self-sufficiency.

 Palm Beach County Division of Human and Veteran Services.
 Three programs offered include Emergency Services, Self-Sufficiency Services, and Intervention Services.
 All three components address a variety of service needs of the low income and veterans and provide qualified people with direct assistance with paying rent and utilities.
 Emergency and self sufficiency services may also provide bus passes and food vouchers to individuals.
-Call (561) 845-4644.
+Call (561) 355-4775 or (561) 845-4644.

-Palm Beach regional holiday and Christmas programs often collect toys year round.
+Palm Beach regional holiday and free Christmas programs often collect toys year round.
 Then, during the fall and winter months these gifts are passed out to children from low income families.
 The presents are given for free, and the household may also be given a box of food or hot meal.
 Programs also operate during Thanksgiving.
 Find free holiday assistance in Palm Beach County.

 CCC Center offers a few main programs.
 Senior citizens and the homebound can have a meal delivered by the Veggie Mobile service.
 Based on money raised from the community, funds may be available for expenses such as rent or energy bills.
 The non-profit also has a food pantry, applications for Medicaid or food stamps, free motel vouchers, and other support.
-Click more Community Caring Center programs.
+Read more Community Caring Center programs.

 Program REACH at Pat Reeves Village - Programs, including case management, mainly focus on the homeless and/or those on the verge.
 However the not for profit also provides rental and utility financial assistance when funds are available.
 1320 Henrietta Ave, Center for Family Services, West Palm Beach, Florida 33401.
 Call (561) 514-0564.

 Farmworker Coordinating Council of Palm Beach County - Emergency Services and Social Service Programs are offered to farm workers (migrant too) and can include free clothing, food vouchers, household items; financial assistance with rent, utilities, travel, food and prescription medicine.
 1313 Central TE, Lake Worth, Florida 33460.
-(561) 533-7227
+Phone - (561) 533-7227

 Care Ministry can assist with paying rent and the non-profit also offers electric bill assistance, prescription medicine and other expenses.
 A food pantry may also be offered at the location.
 Location is 490 SW 4th Avenue, Boca Raton, Florida 33432.
-Dial (561) 962-6000
+Dial (561) 962-6000 or (561) 392-0007

 DOSS Palm Beach County is tailored for seniors in Palm Beach County Florida.
 Case managers will visit your home and provide assessments as to their needs.
 Elderly may be able to arrange for in home assistance and receive coordination of the care that they need.
 Resources offered may include food, utility bill help, guidance, and other case management.
 During the hot and humid summer months the state's version of LIHEAP can help pay the electric bills of seniors.
-(561) 355-4746
+Phone - (561) 355-4746

 Community Health Center of West Palm Beach (phone number (561) 840-8681) provides medical care for free or on a sliding scale.
 Services offered include non-emergency pediatric, medical, diabetic/hypertensive evaluations, dental tooth extractions, eye exams, gynecological exams and more.

-There are about 20 other community clinics in Palm Beach that provide patients with free or reduced priced medical or dental care.
+There are about 20 other community clinics in Palm Beach County that provide patients with free or reduced priced medical or dental care.
 Prescription assistance may also be offered as funding allows.
 Find a listing of Palm Beach clinics that may be able to help the low income, unemployed, senior citizens, and others.